Page 1: Biography

 Station manager, newspaper editor, goldminer, public administrator, university professor

-This biography, written by John Barsby, was first published in the Dictionary of New Zealand Biography in 1993, and updated in February, 2006.
+This biography, written by John Barsby, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in February, 2006.

 George Samuel Sale was born at Rugby, Warwickshire, England, probably in 1831, and baptised on 17 May that year.
 He was the third son of Mary Anne Hewitt and her husband, John Shaw Sale, writing master at Rugby School under Thomas Arnold.
 George entered Rugby School in 1839, and his education was firmly based on Arnold's ideals of moral principle, gentlemanly conduct and intellectual achievement.
 In 1850 Sale proceeded to Trinity College, Cambridge, where he graduated BA in 1854 (with first-class honours in Classics and second-class in mathematics) and MA in 1857.
 In 1856 he was elected a fellow of Trinity, and he remained at Cambridge for another four years, holding the positions of assistant tutor and sub-lecturer in the college.